roadrunner-server/roadrunner-docs/docs/en/customization/build.md

 ::: tab Docker

-To streamline the build process, you can use the Docker image to build the application server and don't worry about installing Golang or any other dependencies on your local machine.
+You can simplify the build process by using the Docker image.
+It builds the application server and starts it automatically after building, without needing you to install Golang or other dependencies on your computer.

 **Here is an example of Dockerfile**